tautcony/ISTA-Patcher/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Patch Options**
+If applicable, provide the command line options you used when patching.

 **Logs**
 If applicable, upload logs under `ISTA\Logs` to help troubleshoot your problem (emptying the `Logs` folder and reproducing the problem before uploading them would be more helpful in analyzing the logs).